 The committee’s oversight role also includes the monitoring of any relevant legislation, other legal requirements or prevailing codes of best practice, specifically with regard to matters relating to social and economic development, good corporate citizenship, employment equity, the environment, health and public safety, consumer relationships, as well as labour and employment and overall ESG matters.

 The ESG and Sustainability Report provides a full understanding of Remgro’s efforts to contribute to measurable and positive social and environmental impact and value creation for all its stakeholders, while doing business sustainably.
-For the first time last year, Remgro published disclosures aligned to the Task Force on Climate-related Disclosures (TCFD) framework.
-This year a qualitative climate risk analysis was initiated, which further supports our TCFD reporting.
-The full TCFD Report can be found here.
+Remgro has for the past two years reported on climate-related matters.
+The latest disclosure on climate change can be found in the Climate Report.

-The committee further monitors Remgro’s participation and results achieved in external surveys in respect of any ESG and sustainability aspect pertaining to the Group.
-In this regard the committee noted the external recognition and achievements by the Group, as reported here.
+The committee further monitors Remgro’s participation and results achieved in external surveys in respect of any ESG and sustainability aspects pertaining to the Group.

 Public reporting and assurance

-The committee, together with the Audit and Risk Committee, is responsible for reviewing and recommending for approval the annual sustainability content included in the Integrated Annual Report.
-The committee is also involved in determining and making recommendations on the need for external assurance of the Group’s public reporting on key elements of its sustainable development performance.
-We will be upskilling some of our internal auditors to assure ESG and sustainability data.
+The committee, together with the Audit and Risk Committee, is responsible for reviewing and recommending for approval the annual sustainability content included in the Integrated Annual Report and published on the Company’s website at www.remgro.com.
+The committee is also involved in determining and making recommendations on the future need for external assurance of the Group’s public reporting on key elements of its sustainable development performance.
+The Group is strengthening its non-financial internal assurance capability.
 The committee has reviewed the content of the Abridged ESG and Sustainability Report included in the Integrated Annual Report and the detailed ESG and Sustainability Report, and recommended it for approval by the Board.

-The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 28 November 2024.
-In the notice of the Annual General Meeting included here, shareholders are referred to this report by the committee, read with the detailed ESG and Sustainability Report.
+The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 27 November 2025.
+In the Notice of the Annual General Meeting, shareholders are referred to this report by the committee, read with the detailed ESG and Sustainability Report.
 Any specific questions to the committee may be sent to the Company Secretary prior to the meeting.
 Committee members will be attending the Annual General Meeting to deal with any questions.

 Murphy Morobe